Schedule a free consultation

 • Self-defense or defense of others (e.g., you were driving to evade an imminent threat of harm).

 The defense that is best suited for you will depend on the specific details of your case.
-Contact the Doug Murphy Law Firm, P.C. to schedule a free case evaluation with our Houston criminal defense attorneys.
+Contact the Murphy & McKinney Law Firm, P.C. to schedule a free case evaluation with our Houston criminal defense attorneys.
 As your attorneys, we will thoroughly investigate your alleged crime and determine the best legal strategy to minimize the consequences of your arrest.

 Consequences of a Reckless Driving Conviction